Department of Defense Whistleblower Program: Recent history

 In 2009, the Office of the Inspector General, U.S. Department of Defense targeted the Whistleblower Protection Program as a top priority.
 For more than 20 years, the DoD IG has investigated whistleblower reprisal allegations involving the Department's military members, civilian employees, and Defense contractor employees.
 Through informational articles, posters, and briefings, the DoD IG significantly increased public awareness of whistleblower programs.

 It also provided information to Members of Congress regarding legislation able to strengthen whistleblower protections.
 Amendments to the statutes have broadened their application and expanded the protections for whistleblowers.

 Although multiple laws cover employees in different categories, there is a common thread running through each federal whistleblower statute enforced by the Inspector General.
 Congress entrusted the DoD IG with either conducting or overseeing inquiries and investigations into whistleblower reprisal allegations.

-The DoD IG commits itself to ensuring that whistleblower protection programs succeed in training DoD personnel regarding whistleblower rights.
-This offers a deterrent to potential repressor by ensuring prompt and thorough investigation into alleged violations.
-It also provides a remedy to those who have been reprised against.
-Timeliness of investigations is a continuing challenge because of the complexity of reprisal situations, but the DoD IG states it is determined to become the benchmark for timely, high-quality investigations while fostering an environment within the DoD where employees are encouraged to come forward to "blow the whistle" on fraud, waste, and abuse.
 During the first half of FY 2010, DoD IG closed 432 cases involving whistleblower reprisal and senior official misconduct.
 The case substantiation rate for full investigations of reprisal allegations was 20 percent and 15 percent for investigations of senior official misconduct.
 Highlights include the following: